studentkittens/lncs-pandoc/paper.md

 As seen in the [fleet architecture overview with two services being distributed](CoreOs architecture) (Source: @src_coreos_overview), two services are distributed (two load balancer instances and six api servers that do the actual work).
-If one of the load balancers breaks down another one can be started on another machine by ``fleet``.
-Through standard Linux daemons like ``avahi``, *CoreOS* instances can be discovered on the network, so adding new machines to the cluster is very easy.
+If one of the load balancers breaks down, another one can be started on another machine by ``fleet``.
+Through standard Linux daemons like ``avahi``, *CoreOS* instances can be discovered on the network over *Zeroconf*, so adding new machines to the cluster is very easy.

 ![etcd overview with the container registration process](container-lifecycle.png)